Hyundai Motor to recall 103,214 Genesis sedans in Korea

-SEOUL Hyundai Motor Co (005380.KS) plans to recall 103,214 Genesis sedans in South Korea to address potential brake problems, the third recall for the automaker in its home market this year.
+SEOUL Oct 30 Hyundai Motor Co plans to recall 103,214 Genesis sedans in South Korea to address potential brake problems, the third recall for the automaker in its home market this year.

 The recall follows a similar one for 27,500 Genesis large-sized sedans in the United States last week due to the same issue.
 The Genesis model, which is a key offering in Hyundai's efforts to go upmarket, is built only in South Korea.